- Drink and Drug Driving Offences

 Non Conviction Dismissal (s10(1)a)

 This is an order of the court that means there is no conviction recorded and no further action/penalties.
-Essentially as soon as you leave the court the matter is completely finalised.
+Essentially, as soon as you leave the court, the matter is completely finalised.

 Conviction Only s10A

-This is an order from the court that means you are convicted of the offence but there is no further penalty and the matter is completely finalised once you leave the court room.
+This is an order from the court that means you are convicted of the offence, but there is no further penalty, and the matter is completely finalised once you leave the courtroom.

 Community Release Order (CRO)